henriksson-lab/blosc2-pure-rs/README.md

 The workload is the examples' default 10 MiB `float32` signal-with-noise buffer at `clevel=5` and `typesize=4`.
 Ratios are pure Rust speed divided by C-Blosc2 wrapper speed.

+The Zstd rows below were re-measured on June 20, 2026 (20 iterations per case) after switching the `zstd-pure-rs` dependency to the `0.1.2` crates.io release; the other rows are from the June 12, 2026 run.

 #### Full Comparison

 | Case | Threads | Size pure/C | Compress pure/C (MB/s) | Compress ratio | Decompress pure/C (MB/s) | Decompress ratio |